jamangi/shauntal-data-training/Lab-2-simple-flask-api/README.md

 2. **Summon Lab 2's Phantom**: Now, venture into the Lab 2 realm and invoke the virtual machine with "vagrant up."

-3. **Cross the Ethereal Plane**: In this task, we'll need to summon a Python spirit from within the Vagrant ether.
+3. **Cross the Ethereal Plane**: (Assuming the last line of the vagrant file is commented out, 'sudo python3 flaskapi.py'.
+If it's not, steps 3 and 4 can be skipped).
+In this task, we'll need to summon a Python spirit from within the Vagrant ether.
 To enter this plane, chant "vagrant ssh" and step into the spectral realm.

 4. **Summon the Flask App (in the Shadows)**: Once you're within the spectral realm, recite "python3 flaskapi.py &" and then press enter twice to banish the text away from the haunted terminal.
 The enigmatic "&" symbol beckons the Flask spirit into the shadows.
 To bring it back from the void, invoke the "fg" command and pause it with the spectral sigil "Ctrl + Z."

-5. **Commune with the Flask Apparition**: On the material plane (your host machine), open your web portal and venture to http://localhost:9000/ to commune with the Flask spirit.
+5. **Commune with the Flask Apparition**: On the material plane (your host machine), open your web portal and venture to http://localhost:9001/ to commune with the Flask spirit.
 Verify its presence by the utterance of "Hello World!"

 6. **Inspect the Nginx Specter**: Also, traverse to http://localhost:9081/ to ensure the Nginx specter's default incantation is fully manifest.